Saving you time.

 - Ongoing exposure to conflict is the biggest predictor of how children will cope with your divorce.

-With respect to the Covid 19 situation, Modern Divorce remains open for business.
+Modern Divorce remains open for business.
 The health of our clients, staff and colleagues is our top priority.
-We are fully operational and have taken steps to ensure we will be able to carry out our work for you under changing circumstances.
+We have taken steps to ensure we will be able to carry out our work for you under changing circumstances.
 Our services can occur via phone, email and video messaging – or in person as necessary and appropriate.
-Please discuss your needs with us to create a suitable plan for your personal situation.
+Please discuss your needs with us to create a suitable plan for your situation.

 In person service protocol:

-- Our building is locked to be able to monitor access
+- Our building is locked to monitor access

 - Remain in your vehicle and text upon arrival

-- We will come meet you at the door and conduct a brief screening
+- We will meet you at the door and conduct a brief screening

 - Masks are mandatory in all common areas